SoftUni-Internal/interactive-content/EN/06-Applications-Routing/05-Homework.md

 [image assetsSrc="JS-Applications-Routing-10.png" /]

-Team details with option to join the team and a list of all current members.
+Team details with the option to join the team and a list of all current members.

 [image assetsSrc="JS-Applications-Routing-11.png" /]